-We’ve already mentioned that ERVs transfer humidity from incoming air to the outgoing air.
+We’ve already mentioned that ERVs transfer humidity from incoming air to outgoing air.
 That’s great during the summer.
 But during the winter, an ERV also transfers moisture from the outgoing air to the incoming air!

-Compared to positive pressure ventilation, which basically dumps dry outdoor air into your home during the winter, the ERV lets you ventilate and maintain a more comfortable humidity level.
+Compared to positive pressure ventilation, which dumps dry outdoor air into your home during the winter, the ERV lets you ventilate and maintain a more comfortable humidity level.